Folks who claim they don’t need knives simply haven’t experienced the magic of a Swiss Army Knife!

 If you are still confused, remember, that the “perfect” SAK depends on your personal needs and preferences.
 One person’s ideal set of tools is useless to someone else.

-My advice?
 Grab the SAK that grabs you.
 Start your own multipurpose blade adventure.
 You may end up owning multiple models over time (like me).
 Fortunately, Swiss Army knives are pretty inexpensive.

 And even if you can’t afford the one you fell in love with, remember, even the basic ones are worthy enough to be in your travel bag or pocket.